41761707/FantasyLCK/README.md

 # FantasyLCK
-Choose your favourite players, create dream team and fight againsy your friend in well known "Fantasy" format!
+Choose your favourite players, create dream team and fight against your friends in well known "Fantasy" format!